decacis/godot_oculus_platform/docs/index.md

 -----

-The following list tracks the supported functions from the Oculus Platform SDK:
+The following table tracks the supported functions from the Oculus Platform SDK:
 ```
 ✔️ = Fully implemented
 ➖ = Partially implemented